Backlink Decay Is Claim Decay (Live SaaS Benchmark)

 Backlink decay is when the cited page is still alive, still ranking, still serving its number, and the citation has been replaced.
 The mechanism is the same one that explains how charts lose their backlinks when the claim moves.
 A citation points at a number, and the number is the unit that decays first.

-Replacement-citation pressure from a competitor whose chart updates more often.
+3. Replacement-citation pressure from a competitor whose chart updates more often.
 A writer choosing between two sources picks the one whose number was updated this quarter.
-Once a fresher source enters the niche, the older citation has a half-life measured in editor-touches, not calendar months.
-That is the
+Once a fresher source enters the niche, the older citation has a half-life measured in editor-touches.
+Calendar months have nothing to do with it.
+That is the outdated chart backlinks problem at its purest: the chart is correct, the chart is well-designed, the chart is older than a competing chart that says roughly the same thing.
+Backlink decay arrives as a slow trade-up.

 Foundation Inc's audit of top B2B backlink earners ranks the pages that won the link battle the day the audit ran.
 A leaderboard frozen on publish day.